oac-tree/sup-dto/doc/serialization.rst

    :param anyvalue: AnyValue object to serialize.
    :return: Binary representation of the AnyValue.

    Serialize an AnyValue to a binary representation.
+Scalar nodes are serialized in little endian byte order, which could incur a performance cost on big endian architectures.

 .. function:: AnyValue AnyValueFromBinary(const std::vector<uint8>& representation)